 Back in 2003, the Centers for Medicare and Medicaid Services created the “Urgent Care Facility” designation as POS-20.
 This is defined as “a location distinct from a hospital emergency room, an office, or a clinic, whose purpose is to diagnose and treat illness or injury for unscheduled, ambulatory patients seeking immediate medical attention.”

 The claims adjudication system is built around these identifiers (NPI, TIN, POS, etc).
 And they all affect reimbursement for urgent care centers, explains Kelly Mattingly, Director of Contracting and Credentialing.

 There are several benefits for an urgent care to use POS -20.
-It establishes a track record of urgent care utilization in a particular market that justifies a higher payment scale for all urgent care centers.
+It establishes a track record of urgent care use in a particular market that justifies a higher payment scale for all urgent care centers.
 And, being recognized as an urgent care facility in contracting is useful when negotiating higher rates based on the extra costs of operating a walk-in facility.

 Here are some points to consider when sorting through the issue of coding with POS-20 or POS-22, an outpatient hospital, or POS-11, a physician’s office.

 Most insurance plans follow CMS guidelines.
 Unless an insurance contract specifies that the urgent care facility should bill as POS-11 the center should use POS-20.

 If a provider uses the incorrect code based on what’s in their contract, claims may be denied, processed at an incorrect rate, or processed with an incorrect copay, said Monica Klosa, Director of Billing.
 If an urgent care center is set up in a payer’s system as a physician’s office, then claims using POS-20 may be rejected.
 Be sure to verify with each payer which POS code to use.